 Get a static IP address for your Fibre Internet #

-⚠️ Please never configure your router WAN port to have a static IP config.
-When we create a static IP for you, your router settings do not need to change.
+⚠️ As a general rule, please never configure your router WAN port to have a static IP config on the WAN port – keep it on DHCP or PPPoE.
+When we create a static IP for you, your router settings do not need to change – you get a static DHCP lease or static IP via PPPoE.
+(Vumatel Active Ethernet is an exception, but we’ll communicate how this works when you order a static IP on Vumatel AE.)

 Static IP address options (IPv4) #